 Problem classes: Resolution by the teacher of as many problems as possible, proposing a set of them for the student to solve.
 Tutored personal learning: Personalized student attention to review the contents explained in class, answer questions or discuss specific topics in order for the student to achieve the objectives set by the teacher.

-Papers and/or oral presentations: Preparation of papers in groups of students.
+Papers and oral presentations: Preparation of papers in groups of students.
 The works and their content will be detailed in class.
+The papers will be submitted in writing and an oral presentation will also be made.
 During theory classes, the student will be introduced to the content of the subject, in accordance with the course program.
 The teacher will present the topics synoptically through master lessons and the student must make notes on the above in relation to the content of the subject and the personal work activity carried out.